kBashar/pysnacks/README.md

 5. If the snake hits an edge, Game Over!

 ToDos
 1.a.
-Make a grid in the screen and store the grid cell values in a
+Make a grid in the screen.
-    2D array.
 1. Create an object that moves in three directions.
 2. Make the apple object appear randomly on screen.
 3. On eating(colliding with) the object the sanke object grows in length.